liupfskygre/giraffe-browse/data/pipeline.md

 This produces `boidinii_working.fa`.

+## Extract gene sequence from blast results
+Need to find the start and end of the gene in the contig, from the blast results and add that to the database.

+## Add UniprotID -> KeggID
+???

 ## Create a database with the found data
 Now we have two files that need to be ingest into a database.
 The `boidinii_working.fa` & `boidinii_uniprot.fa` files should contain all the data that the website needs.